-Accounting for work experience results not only in substantial changes in the average levels of the returns to schooling but, importantly, also results in significant changes in the time patterns of returns.
-A noteworthy feature of Figure 1b is clear evidence of upward trends in the wage differentials between high school graduates and education groups with more than secondary schooling.
-The BA-HS adjusted gap rises by 8 percentage points, an increase of 25 percent on the 1980 level (32 percentage points).
-The PS-HS differential also grows by 8 percentage points from 6.5 percent to 14.4 percent, an increase that is even more substantial in percentage terms than that for university BA graduates.
-Finally, unlike the university postgraduate-HS unadjusted differential, which was relatively stable over time, the adjusted returns to a postgraduate or professional degree increase by about 6 percentage points over the period 1980-2005.
+Accounting for work experience results not only in substantial changes in the average levels of the returns to schooling, but importantly it also results in significant changes in the time patterns of returns.
+A noteworthy feature of Figure 1b is clear evidence of upward trends in the wage differentials between education groups with more than secondary schooling and high school graduates.
+The BA - HS adjusted gap rises by 8 percentage points, an increase of 25% on the 1980 level (32 percentage points).
+The PS - HS differential also grows by 8 percentage points from 6.5% to 14.4%, an increase that is even more substantial in percentage terms than that for university BA graduates.
+Finally, unlike the university post-graduate - HS unadjusted differential, which was relatively stable over time, the adjusted returns to a post-graduate or professional degree increase by about 6 percentage points over the period 1980 to 2005.

-Figures 1a and 1b show that the returns to education for Canadian men-as measured by the wage premium relative to high school graduates-have been steadily growing between 1980 and 2005.
-But while the growth in unadjusted differentials among education groups is most evident for non-university post-secondary graduates and university BA graduates between 1995 and 2005, the growth in adjusted wage gaps takes place more evenly throughout the 25-year period.
-Furthermore, this upward trend in the returns to education is evident among all groups with educational attainment beyond high school, whereas the rise in the unadjusted gap is most evident for only the BA-HS differential.
-After controlling for experience, only the earnings gap between those with elementary or incomplete
+Figures 1a and 1b show that the returns to education for Canadian men - as measured by the wage premium relative to high school graduates -- have been steadily growing between 1980 and 2005.
+But while the growth in unadjusted differentials among education groups is most evident for non-university post-secondary and university bachelor's graduates between 1995 and 2005, the growth in adjusted wage gaps takes place more evenly throughout the 25-year period.
+Furthermore this upward trend in the returns to education is evident among all groups with educational attainment beyond high school, whereas the rise in the unadjusted gap is most evident for only the BA - HS differential.
+After controlling for experience, only the earnings gap between those with elementary or incomplete secondary schooling and those with a high school diploma does not widen over this time period.